 I Have a Dream

-Its dark origin story, aside I Have A Dream has become a part of the landscape of Newtown’s King Street in Sydney’s inner west and was recently heritage listed by the local council.
+Its dark origin story, aside from I Have A Dream has become a part of the landscape of Newtown’s King Street in Sydney’s inner west and was recently heritage listed by the local council.

 With the Aboriginal flag girding the bottom, a portrait of African American Civil rights leader Martin Luther King is at the center of the piece, his half-silhouetted face alongside a depiction of the Earth we all share.

 Even though street art (especially graffiti) is not legal, I Have A Dream is now preserved by law.
 The mural underscores the international dimensions of civil rights struggles of the 20th Century and the feelings of solidarity and similarity that Australia’s Aboriginal people have shared with African Americans throughout the ages.